dgaydukov/cert-spring5/files/spring5.md

 And then also use auto-complete to tune your starter from main project

 ###### Spring Cloud
 Spring Cloud - allows easy production deployment.
-It consist of
+It consist of:
-* `Eureka` (service discovery from Netflix) - distinct service that store all services by name and provide them to other services
+* `Eureka` (service discovery from Netflix) - distinct service that store all services by name and provide them to other services you can use it for secure intra-service communication (microservices in private network still need some security so only authorized microservices can call other microservices)
 * `Ribbon` (client-side load balancer) - client library that help to work with eureka server
 * `Config server` - distinct service that pull configuration from git or vault service and provide it to your microservices
 * `Spring Cloud Bus` - automatic update of configuration in the Config Server, once they has been committed to git server